Pre-Requisite:An achievement level of a ‘C’ or better in stage 1 drama

 Topics may include

-students will participate in a group production of a chosen text in either an offstage or onstage role.
+Students will participate in a group production of a chosen text in either an offstage or onstage role.
 Each will creatively interpret and experiment with their role, polishing in rehearsals and production meetings and presenting to a live audience.
-Students will be marked by external assessors on the final night of their performance.
+In addition, students will produce a 15-minute presentation that analyses the process, learning and evaluation.

-students will be taught the style of a theatre innovator and in small groups produce a performance demonstrating their knowledge and understanding.
-In this presentation students will be assessed in offstage roles as either a director/ costuming/ multimedia design/ set/ lighting/ sound design).
-They will also produce a backup folio that demonstrates their creative intentions and process.
+Students will be taught the style of a theatre innovator, in small groups produce a performance demonstrating their knowledge and understanding.
+In this presentation students will be assessed in offstage roles as either, director, costume, multimedia, set, lighting or sound design).
+They will also produce a portfolio of learning that demonstrates their creative intentions and process.

 Students demonstrate their learning through the following assessment tasks: